knative/docs/contribute-to-docs/getting-started/README.md

 # Getting started contributing to Knative docs

 This folder contains information you need to get started contributing to Knative documentation.
-If you have any questions, contact us on the [#docs channel on Knative Slack](https://slack.knative.dev).
+If you have any questions, contact us on the [#knative-documentation channel on CNCF Slack](https://cloud-native.slack.com/archives/C04LY5G9ED7).
 We're happy to help!

 Table of contents: